social-network/blockchain-harvester/README.md

-# Social DAO Blockchain Data Harvester
+# Social DAO Blockchain Data Indexer

 Fork of Polkastats-backend-v3 to work with The Social DAO.
 This repo is used to index data into postgres for providing a higher performance API to front end applications.